Information for professionals

 • the timeframe in which a result is ideally needed (as relevant)

 A common reason that a test may need to be requested urgently is if it will modify treatment.
 This is especially important for late-stage patients where it will impact on prognosis.
-For patients who it will modify surgery decisions (such as bilateral vs. unilateral mastectomy), we will always try to see these patients in a timely manner, however, it is important that this is not something we will always be able to achieve within the desired time frames.
+For patients where it will modify surgery decisions (such as bilateral vs. unilateral mastectomy) we will always try to see these patients in a timely manner, however it is important that this is not something we will always be able to achieve within the desired time frames.

-We provide specific training, called ‘Generate’ training, for clinicians who wish to request BRCA testing for their eligible breast or ovarian cancer patients.
-If you wish to take part in this training please contact us by email (genetics.info@nhs.net) or telephone (0121 335 8024) and ask that your query be directed towards Anna Considine and Phil Leonard.
+We can provide specific training and support for clinicians who wish to request genetic testing for their eligible breast or ovarian cancer patients.
+If you wish to take part in this training please contact us by email (genetics.info@nhs.net) or telephone (0121 335 8024) and ask that your query is directed towards Anna Considine and Phil Leonard.

 Mainstream Genomic Testing

-Following on from the 100,000 genome project where clinicians around the region recruited patients for genomic testing, we continue to support mainstream genomic testing.
-If you have a patient that you believe is eligible for testing please check the Rare Disease Eligibility Criteria document.
+Following on from the 100,000 Genomes Project, we continue to support mainstream genomic testing, where diagnostic genomic testing can be provided directly by clinicians in non-genetics settings.
+If you have a patient that you believe is eligible for testing, please check the Rare Disease Eligibility Criteria document.

-To check what genes are being tested please see: panelapp.genomicsengland.co.uk
+To check what genes are being tested: https://panelapp.genomicsengland.co.uk/

 For enquiries regarding eligibility please email: genetics.info@nhs.net and clearly mark as an enquiry regarding mainstream testing.